realitymod/Manual/en/the_basics.md

 * **High Explosive \(HE\)** \(press **1** to select\): Most common type of mortar round.
 Does the most damage directly to the target.
 Ideal for light armored targets and emplacements.
 * **Airburst** \(press **2** to select\): Explodes in the air above the ground.
 Covers a larger area but does less damage overall.
 Ideal for engaging infantry inside buildings and on uneven terrain.

-Once mortars are needed you can use the mortar’s calculator \(press **3** to select\).
+Once mortars are constructed they need to be armed with ammo bags, provided by the rifleman or similar class.
+Then you can use the mortar’s calculator \(press **3** to select\).
 The distance to the target and the difference in elevation can be entered into the calculator by clicking on the numbers in the **“Range”** and **“Height”** fields.
-To get the range make sure you SL’s marker is on the target, then open the map and you’ll find the range listed under the map.
+To get the range make sure your SL’s marker is on the target, then open the map and you’ll find the range listed under the map.
 Once you are done just click the **“Calculate”** button to display the required barrel elevation.
 The elevation can be adjusted with the W and S keys while the deflection is changed using the A and D keys.
 When both values are set, just select the required rounds and fire.
-There are both Air-Burst and Impact rounds available that share ammunition.
+The Airburst and Impact rounds share the same ammunition pool.

 {% figure "../assets/mortars.png" %}
 The mortar calculator interface.
 {% endfigure %}

+## _Destroying Bridges_ {#destroying-bridges}

+Just like BF2, in PR you can destroy bridges.
+This is done with high capacity C4 or similar calibre explosives, carried by engineers or sapppers.

+When bridges get damaged particles and sound of falling sand can be observed when close by.
+Damaged further, segments of the bridge will collapse and neither infantry nor vehicles will be able to cross it.

+Unlike BF2, in PR once a bridge is destroyed, it can't be repaired.
+Therefore you should only destroy bridges that will change enemy team's routes in your favour - whether this is for delaying future movement or funneling enemy troops into a different part of the map.

+{% figure "../assets/bridge_built_and_destroyed_small.png" %}
+A bridge before and after being destroyed.
+{% endfigure %}

+On some destroyed bridges you can deploy a CSB, which will help you cross it \(covered in the [next chapteer](the_basics.md#close-support-bridges)\).

 ## _Close Support Bridges \(CSB\)_ {#close-support-bridges}